China's Premier Li says unilateral trade actions will not resolve problems

-TIANJIN, China (Reuters) - China’s Premier Li Keqiang said on Wednesday that multi-lateralism should be upheld, and that unilateral trade actions will not solve any problems.
+TIANJIN, China, Sept 19 (Reuters) - China’s Premier Li Keqiang said on Wednesday that multi-lateralism should be upheld, and that unilateral trade actions will not solve any problems.

 China’s process of opening up will only quicken, Li said.